Risk Management

 Basic Policy

-Consistent with the "Our Vision" management principles, NSG Group aims to enhance corporate value by sustained growth in line with the Medium-term Plan RP24.
+Consistent with the management principles "Our Vision", NSG Group aims to enhance corporate value by sustainable growth in line with the Medium-term Plan "2030 Vision: Shift the Phase".
 That said, the business environment enveloping the Group has become increasingly complex and is continuing to dynamically transform.
 We see risks in the uncertainties that stem from internal and external factors, which threaten to affect the Group's ability to achieve its business targets.
 We therefore position risk management, which is tasked with identifying, assessing, and properly managing major risks, as an important part of our management foundation in order to minimize the negative effects and maximize positive results.
 By systematically and methodically implementing appropriate risk management across the entire Group, we can not only achieve our short-term business targets, but also reliably execute business strategies.

 NSG Group's risk management is carried out in accordance with our Fundamental Policy on Internal Control Systems, which was resolved by the Board of Directors in accordance with the Companies Act and Corporate Governance Code.
 Specific measures for addressing risks that arise in connection with our corporate activities are prescribed in our NSG Group Risk Management Policy and are consistent with ISO 31000 (principles and guidelines on risk management) as well as the COSO Enterprise Risk Management model.